Migrate from public base images to hardened container images: a step-by-step guide (2026)

 4. After the Migration: Validating Your Security Posture and Staying Protected

-Measure the Before/After—the Four KPIs
+Measure the Before/After KPIs

 KPI Before (python:3.13) After (dhi.io/python:3.13) Delta